 With a VPN, you can watch the European Football Championship abroad.
 If you use a VPN, you connect to the internet via an external server.
 This means that you could be in the Bahamas, so to speak, while you are connected to a VPN server located in the UK.
 This gives you a British IP address, which lets you watch the matches with English commentary.

 The use of a VPN is completely legal in most Western countries.
 However, there are other countries where this is not the case; think of regimes like China or North Korea.
 So, always be careful and check the laws and regulations of the country where you are.
 For more information, read our article on the legality of VPN services.

-The VPN we recommend for Euro 2020 is ExpressVPN.
+The VPN we recommend for Euro 2021 is Surfshark.
 This provider is excellent on several levels.
 High streaming speeds, good security, and a no-log policy.
 So, if you want to watch the European Championships abroad with commentary in your own language, we recommend installing this VPN.

 The European Championship started on the 11th of June 2021, and on 11 July 2021 we’ll know who takes home the cup.
 Let’s hope our patience will be rewarded!
 If you want to read about the entire schedule, fixtures, and past results, don’t forget to check our article about watching Euro 2021.